reegis/deflex/docs/results.rst

 further values.
 Furthermore, it is possible to get the result from all model variables in the ``xlsx`` or ``csv`` format.

+For most postprocessing calculations cycles can cause problems because assumptions are needed on how to deal with the cycles and it is difficult to implement all possible assumptions in the functions.
+Therefore it might be easier to use the basic preparation functions and write your own calculations.
+See below on how to identify different kind of cycles.

 Export all results
 ++++++++++++++++++